 Careers and personal development information is located within the Learning Resource Centre.
 This is part of the school library and is open to students during regular library opening hours.
 The resource centre is maintained by the school librarian.
-ICT access is available in the library for Unifrog, Careers Google Classroom and Log On Move On.
-Students receive sessions on careers education and guidance throughout school Years 7 - 11 during PSHE lessons.
+ICT access is available in the library for START and Log On Move On.
+Students receive sessions on careers education and guidance throughout in school for Years 7 - 11 during PSHE lessons.

 All staff are encouraged to incorporate information into lessons to encourage students to make the links between lifestyle and progression.
+At periods of decision making and transition points, staff receive a news-sheet updating them on any new and relevant information resources which might be helpful in supporting the choices of students.